ocodo/.doom.d/ocodo-handy-functions.md

 ### git-open-ls-files

-Use GIT-LS-OPTIONS to open changed files.
+Use `git-ls-options` to open changed files.

 ```lisp
 (git-open-ls-files (git-ls-options))